LWRGitHub/sololearn/README.md

 ***SoloLearn?***

-"**Learning on the go:**  Learn on the web or on the go.
+**Learning on the go:**  Learn on the web or on the go.
 Sololearn is always ready for you and you'll never lose your place."
 (SoloLearn, 2023) [SoloLearn.com](https://www.sololearn.com)

 ## Tech Used
 - Python
+- SQL